 Vehicles in this price range aren't usually submitted for crash testing and the Huracan is no exception.
-Neither the IIHS nor the NHTSA has crashed the supercar.
+Neither the IIHS nor the NHTSA has completed a review of the supercar.

 Not a lot of safety equipment is included with the Huracan, with no real options available either.
 A rearview camera and parking sensors for the front and rear of the car are included, along with a pair of front airbags and a pair of side-impact airbags.

 The Huracan is one of the few naturally-aspirated vehicles remaining on the market.
 Couple that with the fact that you can have a rear-wheel-drive model, and you have the perfect recipe for a brilliant supercar that can be fun yet compliant on the daily drive, as well as frantic and fast on the racetrack.
 With a more powerful and more stable LP610-4 model available too, with all-wheel-drive, even the inexperienced can enjoy the pleasure of a sonorous engine at full tilt.
 Others may be faster, or more technically advanced, but the purity of the experience that comes with having a howling V10 sitting inches behind your head is hard to beat.
 It may be disappointing to some that things like smartphone integration and navigation cost extra, but for us, that simply means that Lamborghini wanted buyers focusing on driving.
 We love the Huracan and can't find a definitive reason for anyone to skip over it.